Schoolforbasics/runbooks/AnacondaRepository.rst

 Mirror Installers for Miniconda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Miniconda installers can be served by Anaconda Repo via the **static**
+Miniconda installers can be served by Anaconda Repository via the **static**
 directory located at
 **/home/anaconda-server/miniconda2/lib/python2.7/site-packages/binstar/static/extras**.
 This is **required** for Anaconda Cluster integration.
 To serve up the